-- (a) Amount represents fees earned during the fiscal year ended December 31, 2008 (i.e., the year to which the service relates).
-Quarterly retainers and meeting attendance fees are paid during the quarter following the quarter in which they are earned. - (b) Amount represents the dollar amount recognized for financial statement reporting purposes in accordance with SFAS No. 123(R).
-Assumptions made in the valuation of stock option awards are disclosed in Note 1(o) of the Notes to the Consolidated Financial Statements in this Registration Statement on Form S-1. - At December 31, 2008, the non-employee directors held an aggregate of 1,057,500 options to purchase shares of common stock of the Company.
+- (a) Amount represents fees earned during the fiscal year ended December 31, 2009 (i.e., the year to which the service relates).
+Quarterly retainers and meeting attendance fees are paid during the quarter following the quarter in which they are earned. - (b) Amount represents the aggregate grant date fair value in accordance with FASB ASC Topic 718.
+Assumptions made in the valuation of stock option awards are disclosed in Note 1(o) of the Notes to the Consolidated Financial Statements in this Form 10-K. - (c) At December 31, 2009, the non-employee directors held an aggregate of 1,065,000 options to purchase shares of common stock of the Company. - (d) Amount represents the aggregate grant date fair value in accordance with FASB ASC Topic 718.
+Assumptions made in the valuation of restricted stock awards are disclosed in Note 1(o) of the Notes to the Consolidated Financial Statements in this Form 10-K. - (e) At December 31, 2009, the non-employee directors held an aggregate of 210,000 shares of unvested restricted stock.